pytexas/2024/docs/index.md

     </div>
 </form>
 <small class="text-muted form-text">
     We'll never share your details.
-Refer to our <a href="https://www.pytexas.org/privacy/">Privacy Statement</a>.
+Refer to our [Privacy Statement](/about/#privacy-statement).
 </small>

 </div>